oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

 In this example:

-* You can access the Administration console at the `http://localhost:32015/console` URL by using a browser on the machine where your run the 'kubectl port-forward' command.
+* You can access the WebLogic Server Administration Console at the `http://localhost:32015/console` URL by using a browser on the machine where you run the `kubectl port-forward` command.

 * You can use WLST
-  on the machine where your run the 'kubectl port-forward' command to connect to `t3://localhost:32015` as shown below:
+  on the machine where you run the `kubectl port-forward` command to connect to `t3://localhost:32015` as shown:

   ```shell
   $ $ORACLE_HOME/oracle_common/common/bin/wlst.sh
   ```
   ```text
   Initializing WebLogic Scripting Tool (WLST) ...

   Welcome to WebLogic Server Administration Scripting Shell

   Type help() for help on available commands